Chapter 23

 brown hair and a highly infectious bellicose laugh.
 When we arrived

-in Amsterdam he moved out of his apartment and stayed with his girlfriend
+in Amsterdam he very kindly moved out of his apartment and stayed with his girlfriend

 Karen so that we could use his place as a base.
 The three musicians

-stayed there, while I stayed with an old Dutch friend I'd met years
+stayed there, while I stayed in the canal-side converted warehouse of an old Dutch friend I'd met years

 before in a Nepalese Monastery.